estheragbaje/react-bubbles/README.md

       iii.
 Web Server sends the Requested Page iv.
 Browser Displays the Webpage

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+* [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST: Creates a new resource.
+GET: Retrieves a resource.
+PUT: Updates an existing resource.
+DELETE: Deletes a resource.

 ## Project Set Up